zotonic/zotonic/doc/developer-guide/forms-and-validation.rst

 forms by writing plain HTML.
 You can attach one or more validators to each input element.
 Validators define acceptable values for the input data.

+.. seealso:: the :ref:`scomp-validate` tag

+.. seealso:: the :ref:`validator-postback` validator

 Let’s say you have a required input field ‘title’.
 To make sure some text is entered in it, attach the :ref:`validator-presence` validator: